Accessibility training and resources

 The University has negotiated and secured a framework agreement with AbilityNet, who supply accessibility services.
-This agreement focuses on accessibility consultancy, testing and auditing.
+This agreement, which applies through 2024, focuses on accessibility consultancy, testing and auditing.
 If you would like to take advantage of the services under this agreement please reach out to our main contact who will be able to arrange an initial call to discuss your requirement.

 Resources for University web platforms

 A number of teams and departments within the University have published guidance or helpful information specific to their platforms:

 - Accessibility guidance for UAS Mosaic sites

 - Accessibility on the Haiku platform (Med Sci)